15 cm TbtsK C/36 naval gun

 The 15 cm TbtsK C/36 was a German medium-caliber naval gun deployed on Type 1936A (Mob) destroyers during the Second World War.
 It was designed because the Oberkommando der Marine (German Naval High Command) thought that the 12.7 cm (5.0 in) guns of the Type 1936 and 1936A destroyers would potentially be inferior to those of possible enemies.
-The guns caused serious issues when actually placed upon ships however, as they added significant weight high up on the ships.
+The guns caused serious issues when placed upon the ships as they added significant weight high up on the ships.
 To deal with this increase in weight, the destroyers had one gun removed, sometimes with a twin gun being used in order to keep five guns.

 Design history

 In 1932, the Reichsmarine (Weimar Republican Navy) approved a new program for 1,500 t destroyers.
 Design work for the project began immediately, at the Vulcan Shipyard in Stettin, and at the F Schichau yard in Elbing.
 These were to have main guns of a 12.7 cm caliber, in order to match or exceed the firepower of other countries destroyers, which usually had a caliber of between 12 cm and 13 cm.
 The 15 cm TbtsK C/36 was originally designed to be used on torpedo boats, but studies into its possible usage on destroyers, and of rearming the Type 1934 and 1934A destroyers with it began after the commissioning of the two classes, in 1936.
 The Oberkommando der Marine (Naval High Command) thought that the 12.7 cm guns of the Type 1936 and 1936A destroyers may be inferior to that of some potential enemies, and thus ordered that the new Type 1936 destroyers should have 15 cm guns.

 In order to test the 15 cm guns, the German destroyer Z8 Bruno Heinemann had her 12.7 cm SK C/34 guns replaced by five 15 cm TbtsK C/36 guns, in single mountings, in 1938.
 It was quickly discovered that not only did the guns themselves cause problems, but also that the mountings were far too heavy.
 The new weight placed so high up on the ship seriously damaged stability, and in heavy seas only two of the five guns could be worked.
 In an attempt to remedy the problem, one of the 15 cm guns was removed, but this did not fix the problem.
 Z8 Bruno Heinemann quickly had her old 12.7 cm guns reinstalled.